Embiid scores 45, Mathias wins it for 76ers in OT on 3

 The big man even handled the rock with ease and went the length of the floor to hit a little fadeaway and extend the lead.

 He was 16 of 23 from the floor and made all 13 free throws.
+Embiid had five steals and a blocked shot.

+“There was no chance we were going down,” Embiid said.
+“Whatever I had to do and whatever my teammates had to do, we did it.”

+Achiuwa had 17 points and 13 rebounds and the Heat made 19 of 56 3-pointers.

 TIP-INS